cryptexfinance/documentation/docs/intro/faq.md

 ### TCAP includes EVERY coin and token?

-TCAP includes every coin and token supported in one of our seven crypto data providers.
+TCAP includes every coin and token supported by the following 9 oracles and 5 data providers https://data.chain.link/mcap-usd

 ### Is TCAP decentralized?